-ACCT 101 F,W 5 credits INTRODUCTION TO ACCOUNTING CONCEPTS RE Provides students with an introduction to the field of accounting.
-Topics include the accounting cycle, accounting for and presentation of assets, liabilities, and owner?s equity.
+ACCT 101 5 credits F.W INTRODUCTION TO ACCOUNTING CONCEPTS RE Provides students with an introduction to the field of accounting.
+Topics include the accounting cycle. accounting for and presentation of assets, liabilities, and owner?s equity.

 Prerequisite: BUS 100, MATH 079 or TECH 079 or higher with a grade of C or better or instructor permission.
 Concurrent requirement: BUS 100 if not previously taken.